themerchantile/vex-hugo/exampleSite/content/english/products/product-3.md

 ---
 Google Pixel 3a XL 64GB (overstock, like new-immaculate condition) configured with Graphene OS ([https://grapheneos.org/](https://grapheneos.org/ "https://grapheneos.org/"))

-Device includes usb-c charging cable and power brick.
+Device includes usb-c charging cable and wall adapter.
 Optional accessories sold separately and can be found in our product store.

-Every phone purchase receives a free SIM card - please make your selection according to your preferred carrier.
+Every phone purchase receives a free SIM card - please make your selection according to your preferred carrier. _Service plan NOT included_